openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Upon receiving `pre-authorized_code`, the issuer MAY decide to interact with the end-user in the course of the token request processing, which might take some time.
 In such a case, the issuer SHOULD respond with the error `authorization_pending` and the new return parameter `interval`:

 * `authorization_pending`: OPTIONAL.
+JSON Boolean.
 The token request is still pending as the issuer is waiting for end user end user interaction to complete.
 The client SHOULD repeat the token request.
 Before each new request, the client MUST wait at least the number of seconds specified by the "interval" response parameter.
+ToDo: clarify boolean.
 * `interval`: OPTIONAL.
 The minimum amount of time in seconds that the client SHOULD wait between polling requests to the token endpoint.
 If no value is provided, clients MUST use 5 as the default.

 ## Replay Prevention